xriss/fun64/art/funfont64/readme.md

 perhaps consider this font bold by default.
 This also makes us sans serif, although a small amount of serif hackery is used on thin glyphs to help cover the fixed width.

+A non bold version at 8x16 has also been included.

 Although we have an 8x8 version I would avoid using it for walls of text as the fatness and lack of linespace makes it looked rather ugly.